Safety in the Mountains

 Your Safety is Important to Us

-The mountains are an awe-inspiring backdrop of monumental impressions.
-Occasionally, because their dangers should never be underestimated.
-Those who dress correctly and take care in the alpine heights will enjoy a wonderful experience.
-Safety, however, comes first.
+The mountains are an awe-inspiring backdrop full of monumental sights and experiences.
+The dangers posed by the mountains are part of this and should never be underestimated.
+Those who take care and are prepared with the correct equipment and clothing will have a wonderful experience.
+But safety comes first.
 We've put together some tips for you.

 Plan Your Tour Thoroughly

-Don't just simply prepare your tour at home, but also be prepared for short-notice changes upon arrival.
-Especially regarding weather changes or poor predictions.
+Don't just simply prepare for your tour at home.
+You should also be ready to make last minute changes upon arrival.
+Especially regarding fluctuations in the weather or poor forecasts.

 Prepare for Changeable Weather

-Make sure you are wearing the correct footwear before hiking in the mountains.
+Make sure you are wearing the correct footwear before entering alpine terrain.
 Sandals, flip-flops, high heels and smooth soles are not recommended!
-Wear strong walking shoes or boots with tough soles, and breathable, loose clothing is also highly recommended.
+Wear strong walking boots or hiking shoes with tough soles and good tread.
+Also important: breathable, loose clothing and having the right equipment in your backpack.

 Listen to the Locals

-Listen to what the locals have to say.
-If, for example, your host tells you that it's not possible to continue on your chosen route, then listen to him or her.
-The landlords at the alpine huts are the real local experts, spending most of their time in the mountains and happy to impart their local knowledge of the area.
+Listen to what the locals have to say and heed their advice.
+If, for example, the people working at a mountain hut tell you that it is not possible to continue on your chosen route, listen to them.
+The landlords at mountain huts are local experts who spend most of their time in the mountains and know the area very well.

 Listen to Your Body

-Beer, schnapps and other delights at the alpine huts are especially tempting after a challenging hike.
+Beer, schnapps and other delights served at mountain huts are especially tempting after a challenging hike.
 But beware, too much alcohol will affect your safety on the way back!
-Please drink moderately to avoid affecting your balance, concentration and sure-footedness.
+Please drink in moderation to avoid impairing your balance, concentration and sure-footedness.

 Our Recommendations for your Hiking Equipment

-- A comfortable, large-enough rucksack to suit the length and type of hike
+- A comfortable, appropriately-sized rucksack to suit the length and type of hike

-- Warm clothing (follow the multi-layer principle); pullovers, rain jackets, and hats and gloves for tours above 2,000m in altitude.
+- Warm clothing (follow the multi-layer principle): jumpers, rain jackets, and hats and gloves for tours above 2,000 m.

 - Sunglasses, sun hats/bandanas and sun cream